ccamara/carloscamara-hugo/content/en/post/2020/2020-02-08-looking-for-the-perfect-presentation-solution/index.md

 **Cons:**

-* :x: Not for everyone (may not be ideal if you are to collaborate with other people not familiar with markdown, html, css, git...) (but hey! there is also an [online editor](https://slides.com/) as a fremium service)
+* :x: Not for everyone (may not be ideal if you are to collaborate with other people not familiar with markdown, html, css, git...) (but hey! there is also an [online editor](https://slides.com/) as a freemium service)
 * :x: Requires some time to set up
 * :x: May not look the same in every device
 * :x: PDF export requires Chrome/Chromium, and still doesn't look as nice as the original